With over 30 cases defending States, I know the importance of a comprehensive legal strategy that does not leave your own goal unattended.

 Christina L. Beharry has worked in the public and private sector representing and advising States and State-owned entities on international disputes and public international law matters.
 She has amassed extensive experience with multi-million dollar investment claims, totaling in excess of $18 billion across a range of industries.

-Christina Beharry is an attorney in the International Litigation and Arbitration Practice.
-Christina’s practice focuses on public international law, investor-state and commercial arbitration, and trade and investment policy.
-She has public and private sector experience in international arbitration proceedings conducted before panels administered by the International Centre for Settlement of Investment Disputes (ICSID), the Permanent Court of Arbitration (PCA), the International Chamber of Commerce (ICC), and ad hoc tribunals under the UNCITRAL Arbitration Rules.
+Christina represents States in various fora, including the International Court of Justice (ICJ), arbitral panels administered by the International Centre for Settlement of Investment Disputes (ICSID), the Permanent Court of Arbitration (PCA), the International Chamber of Commerce (ICC), and ad hoc tribunals under the UNCITRAL Arbitration Rules.

-She has represented clients in Asia, Central and South America, Europe, and North America in disputes involving various industries including mining, oil and gas, renewable energy, chemical manufacturing, agriculture, forestry, airlines, healthcare, telecommunications, and tobacco.
-Christina provides advice on a broad range of international matters, including reparations, economic sanctions, maritime delimitations, jus in bello, treaty interpretation, human rights, and international environmental law.
+She has represented clients in Asia, Africa, Central and South America, Europe, and North America in investment disputes involving industries such as mining, oil and gas, renewable energy, financial services, hospitality, chemical manufacturing, agriculture, forestry, airlines, healthcare, telecommunications, and tobacco.
+Christina also provides advice on a broad range of international matters, including reparations, economic sanctions, maritime delimitations, jus in bello, treaty interpretation, human rights, and international environmental law.